Ice Dam Prevention

-How Ice Dams Form
+How Do Ice Dams Form?

-You have likely heard the havoc that ice dams in Grand Rapids and the surrounding areas can cause.
+You have likely heard of the havoc that ice dams in Grand Rapids and the surrounding areas can cause.
 Thick bands of ice form along the eaves of houses, causing millions of dollars of structural damage every year.
 Some residents have had water-stained ceilings, dislodged roof shingles, sagging gutters, peeling paint, and damaged plaster that can be expensive to fix.

 Ice dams form usually above the overhang along the roof’s edge.
 Snow melts from the heat and warm air leaking from your living area and gets into the colder edge of the roof, then it refreezes.
 Each layer of snow that accumulates insulates the roof a little more, keeping more heat in the attic, keeping the roof warmer, and melting more snow.
 This exponentially increases.
 As the temperature drops quickly in the area, the eaves freeze.

 There are a few methods for roof ice dam prevention in Grand Rapids, including:

 Warm air rises, and will want to escape wherever it can.
 We want to control air leaks with air sealing services so that warm air vents where we want it to through proper ventilation, but we don’t want the warm air venting onto areas of your roof that will create ice damming.
 Even if you schedule Michigan ice dam removal, if you haven’t fixed the underlying problem that caused it you will be in the same situation later.